sunsided/coding-stats/README.md

 The C# curve is pretty linear, which is not surprising since I have been working in .NET focused companies from 2008 until 2025 and therefore used C# a lot during my work life.
-What is interesting, however, is that for at multiple years I had not actively assumed the role of a software developer and _still_ maintained a linear progression there.
+What is interesting, however, is that for multiple years I had not actively assumed the role of a software developer and _still_ maintained a linear progression there.
 The same story later on repeated with Rust.

 This also tells a story about COVID.
 During the period of 2020..2022, a lot of work was done from